 Treatment Is a Rewarding Journey

 During the last five years, heroin deaths in Orange County increased by 119%.
 There were nearly 70 accidental heroin overdoses in the county in 20186.
-The staff at Clear Life Recovery wants to reduce overdoses, fatal infections, and the destructive effects that addiction has on Southern Californians’ lives.
+The staff at Clear Life Recovery wants to reduce overdoses, fatal infections, and addiction’s destructive effects on Southern Californians’ lives.

 Addiction treatment is the best solution.
 We understand that it is hard to reach out for help, and we work with you through every step.
 Our team members identify your needs as an individual and provide you with customized care.
 Clear Life Recovery helps you develop strategies to break the cycle of heroin addiction, work toward your goals, and regain your life.
 Contact us today to learn more.